dwalend/blog/_pending/2015-11-07-Easy-Parallel.md

 #Scala's Parallel Collections

-Scala 2.?? provided [parallel versions of many of its standard collection classes](http://docs.scala-lang.org/overviews/parallel-collections/overview.html).
-Functional operations on these collections happen in parallel using a default compute pool ??? .
+Scala 2.9 provided [parallel versions of many of its standard collection classes](http://docs.scala-lang.org/overviews/parallel-collections/overview.html).
+Functional operations on these collections happen in parallel using a default compute pool.
 Dijkstra's and Brandes' algorithms can be run in parallel for each node.
 All I needed to do was run functional operations on a parallel collection of nodes to use all the cores available.

 #Fifteen Minutes Later

-I needed about ten minutes for the first pass, and five for a second pass (Brandes' has an extra wrinkle), while riding on the T, to get the algorithms running in parallel.
+I needed about ten minutes for the first pass, and five for a second pass (Brandes' has an extra wrinkle) to get the algorithms running in parallel.
 Here's a code fragment from Dijkstra's algorithm:

     def parAllPairsLeastPaths[Node,EdgeLabel,Label,Key](edges: GenTraversable[(Node, Node, EdgeLabel)],
                                                         support: SemiringSupport[Label, Key],